nd7141/sberbank-catboost/README.md

 * Evaluate locally RMSE and AUC on your datasets.
 * Hyperparameter tuning using hyperopt.
 * CatBoost is well documented and has fast support from Yandex team.
+* Holidays information: for each date column add another column if that date is a Russian holiday.